cssnano/cssnano/site/src/docs/getting-started.md

 ## Installing Node.js & npm

-cssnano is installed using the command line, using [npm](https://npmjs.com); so you will need to use an application such as Terminal or the Windows Command Prompt.
+cssnano is installed using the command line, using a package manager like [npm](https://npmjs.com); so you will need to use an application such as Terminal or the Windows Command Prompt.
 If you don't already have Node.js installed, then you'll need to install it.

-We require a minimum of Node.js version 10.13.0  to run, and we recommend that you install [nvm](https://github.com/creationix/nvm) to manage your Node.js versions.

-Alternately, you can [visit the Node.js website](https://nodejs.org/en/) and follow the instructions there to install it for your machine.
+We require a minimum of Node.js version 22.11.0  to run.
+You can [visit the Node.js website](https://nodejs.org/en/) and follow the instructions there to install it for your machine.

 cssnano is a [PostCSS](https://postcss.org/) plugin, so running cssnano also requires installing PostCSS.